kokkos/kokkos-core-wiki/API-Reference/Kokkos::TeamHandleConcept.md

 Header File: `Kokkos_Core.hpp`

 TeamHandleConcept defines the concept for the `member_type` of `TeamPolicy` and `TeamTask`.
-The actual type is defined through the policies, but meets the following API requirements Note that the specific classes are only part of the public API as provided by `TeamPolicy` and `TeamTask` and only their parts as defined by the `TeamHandleConcept`.
+The actual type is defined through the policies, but meets the following API requirements.
+Note that the specific classes are only part of the public API as provided by `TeamPolicy` and `TeamTask` and only their parts as defined by the `TeamHandleConcept`.
-The actual name of the class as well as potential template parameters, existing constructors, member functions going beyond the concept etc. are NOT part of the public Kokkos API, and are thus subject to change.
+The actual name of the class, as well as potential template parameters, existing constructors, member functions going beyond the concept, etc., are NOT part of the public Kokkos API and are thus subject to change.

 # Synopsis